AngleProtocol/angle-docs/README.md

 {% endhint %}

 {% hint style="info" %}
-📅 Angle Protocol is not live yet.
-Audits are currently being finalized (09/2021), and we are hoping to launch on mainnet in early November 🍁.
+📅 Angle Protocol has been live on the Ethereum mainnet since the 3rd of November 2021 🍁.
 {% endhint %}

 ## Introduction to Angle